Chain-of-Sketch: Enabling Global Visual Reasoning: Introduction

 \section{Introduction}

 Modern computer vision models, as well as text models, are often pre-trained on vast datasets encompassing much of the knowledge available on the internet.
-While this has led to impressive capabilities, there is growing concern that these models may make decisions based on shallow, local information rather than engaging in deep, complex reasoning.
-Evidence suggests that many of these models function primarily through retrieval, acting as blurry, compressed versions of the Internet.
-These models excel at smooth interpolation within this encoded knowledge but often fail to grasp the underlying logic and complexity of the real world.
-Unfortunately, the community lacks benchmarks that rigorously test a model’s ability to perform global reasoning and multi-step problem-solving in the visual domain.
-Instead, most common visual benchmarks are limited to tasks that can be solved with superficial cues and local features.
-In this work, we aim to close this gap by exploring whether current models are capable of learning tasks that require deep, multi-step global processing.
+While this has led to impressive capabilities, measuring the extent to which these models perform reasoning is still under investigation.
+Evidence suggests that many of these models, acting as blurry, compressed versions of the Internet, excel at smooth interpolation within their encoded knowledge, but often struggle to grasp underlying logic and extrapolate robustly.
+Unfortunately, classical visual benchmarks are limited to tasks that can often be tackled with superficial cues and local features.
+Despite progress in visual and multi-modal reasoning benchmarks \citep{yue2023mmmu, yue2024mmmu, hao2025can}, there is a need for datasets that rigorously test global reasoning and multi-step visual problem-solving.
+In this work, we aim to bridge this gap by exploring when and how models are capable of learning tasks that require multi-step global processing of the input.